neilchvz/infrastructure-portfolio/bash/macos-networking/forget-current-wifi-ssid/README.md

 ```

 ## Note
-This script targets the `en0` interface — the default WiFi adapter
+This script targets the `en0` interface, the default WiFi adapter
 on most Macs.
 Verify the interface name on the target device if
 results are unexpected.